Next war between IDF and Hezbollah will be very different than last one, and could spiral out of control.

 While escalation in a future war is a real possibility, there are some strong restraining elements in place.
 In theory at least, Israel and the Shiite axis wish to avoid an all-out war that would entail severe costs for both sides.
 Moreover, Russia is well placed to serve as a moderating factor and effective mediator.

-Still, tensions will remain high in 2020, and so will the risks.
-Moreover, at least one observer has predicted a major war this year that will change the face of the region.
+Still, regional tensions will remain high, and so will the risks.
+Moreover, at least one observer predicted the eruption of a major war in the coming months.
 If his predictions prove accurate, Israel’s next war will indeed change the Middle East.